ceramicnetwork/go-ipfs-daemon/README.md

 # go-ipfs-daemon

+**WIP**

 This repo builds a Docker image that runs a [js-ceramic](https://github.com/ceramicnetwork/js-ceramic) compatible version of [go-ipfs](https://github.com/ipfs/go-ipfs).

-The go-ipfs daemon that this image runs supports resolving dag-jose objects and using S3 for a datastore with sharding.
+The go-ipfs daemon that this image runs supports resolving dag-jose objects, using S3 for a sharded datastore, and serving a healthcheck endpoint.

 ## Usage